MyParcelCOM/docs/content/api/_index.md

 ```

 {{% notice note %}}
-The `data` and `errors` top level attributes cannot coexist in the same document.
+The `data` and `errors` top-level attributes cannot coexist in the same document.
 {{% /notice %}}

 ### Resource Object, Relationships and Links